ShaderFrog/glsl-parser/README.md

 1.00 and 3.00 parser and preprocessor.
 Both the parser and preprocessor can preserve comments and whitespace in the ASTs and generated programs.

+This parser is built using a PEG grammar and using the Peggy Javascript library (formerly Peg.js).
+The PEG grammars for both the preprocessor and main parser are in the source code [on Github](https://github.com/ShaderFrog/glsl-parser).

+## What are "parsing" and "preprocessing"?

-In general, a parser is designed to analyze source code and turn it into a data structure called an "abstract syntax tree" (AST).
+In general, a parser is a computer program that analyzes source code and turn it into a data structure called an "abstract syntax tree" (AST).
 The AST is a tree representation of the source program, which can be analyzed or manipulated.
 A use of this GLSL parser could be to parse a program into an AST, find all variable names in the AST, rename them, and generate new GLSL source code with